Horse burial

-Horse burial is the practice of burying a horse as part of the ritual of human burial, and is found among many Indo-European speaking peoples and others, including Chinese and Turkic peoples.
+Horse burial is the practice of burying a horse as part of the ritual of human burial.
+The practice is found among many Indo-European speaking peoples; it is also found in other cultures, including Chinese and Turkic peoples.
 The act indicates the high value placed on horses in the particular cultures and provides evidence of the migration of peoples with a horse culture.
 Human burials that contain other livestock are rare; in Britain, for example, 31 horse burials have been discovered but only one cow burial, unique in Europe.
 This process of horse burial is part of a wider tradition of horse sacrifice.
 An associated ritual is that of chariot burial, in which an entire chariot, with or without a horse, is buried with a dead person.

 Background and detail

 The horse carries great symbolic meaning in human cultures (see horse worship).
-In Celtic and Germanic cultures, for instance, the horse "could be associated with the journeying sun", and horses were deified and used in divination, but Celtic horse sacrifice is rare whereas horses were regularly sacrificed and buried alongside dead humans in Germany and Scandinavia.
+In Celtic and Germanic cultures, for instance, the horse "could be associated with the journeying sun", and horses were deified and used in divination.
+However, Celtic horse sacrifice is rare whereas horses were regularly sacrificed and buried alongside dead humans in Germany and Scandinavia.
 The Indo-European ubiquity and importance of horse sacrifice (which in many cases involves a symbolic coupling between king and mare) attests to this importance.

 Considerable differences exist between different horse burials even within a single area and culture, so much so that it is perhaps impossible to generalize.
 Sometimes horses were cremated, sometimes buried; sometimes they were placed in the same grave as humans, sometimes in a different pit; some cultures appear to favor horse burial for male warriors, others did not seem to differentiate in sex.